umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 ### Understanding the package structure

-If you peek into the zip file of the package we created you will see that all of the files you had are there, but they are not in folders anymore, they are all added in the root of the zip.
+If you peek into the zip file of the package we created you will see that all of the files you had are there.
+But they are not in folders anymore, they are all added in the root of the zip.
 There is also a new file called `package.xml`:

 ![zip-files][zip-files]